Kitware/ParaView/Web/Documentation/guides/ubuntu_14_04/README.md

     # Add that user to the apache user group
     $ usermod -a -G www-data pvw-user

-Then you should make sure that user will auto login in the graphical environment.
+Then you should make sure that this user will auto login in the graphical environment.
+This will allow ParaViewWeb to properly use your GPU.

-## Setting up the directory structure for later
+### Setting up the directory structure for later

 The path provided below are just an example on how to structure the different pieces that will be needed for your web server.
-But by defining them here, it is easier to reference them later on.
+But by defining them here it is easier to reference them later on.
 In the proposed structure, everything will be nested underneath the /data directory.
 So let's create those directories.

     $ sudo mkdir -p /data/pvw /data/pv /data/logs /data/www

 Directory structure:

-- /data/www will contains the html/js/css files that compose your web site that will leverage ParaViewWeb.
+* /data/www will contains the html/js/css files that compose your web site that will leverage ParaViewWeb.
-- /data/pv will contains the ParaView installation binaries.
+* /data/pv will contains the ParaView installation binaries.
-- /data/pvw will contains the ParaView process launcher that will dynamically trigger a new process for each visualization session.
+* /data/pvw will contains the ParaView process launcher that will dynamically trigger a new process for each visualization session.
-- /data/logs will contains the Apache logs that will serve your ParaViewWeb virtual host.
+* /data/logs will contains the Apache logs that will serve your ParaViewWeb virtual host.

-# Installation of ParaViewWeb
+## Installation of ParaViewWeb

-ParaView which contains ParaViewWeb is available for download here: http://www.paraview.org/paraview/resources/software.php And you can even take the latest version that was build on the master branch of ParaView which is supposed to be stable.
+ParaView which contains ParaViewWeb is available for download (here)[http://www.paraview.org/paraview/resources/software.php] And you can even take the latest version that was build on the master branch of ParaView which is supposed to be stable.
-If you want to build ParaView yourself, you can refer to the Wiki here: http://paraview.org/Wiki/ParaView
+If you want to build ParaView yourself, you can refer to the Wiki (here)[http://paraview.org/Wiki/ParaView]

 In anycase, you should have a directory structure that looks like that: